MiSTer-devel/Downloader_MiSTer/README.md

 ### Supporters+ shout-out!

-Luca Fiandri, Thomas Williams and Wayne Booker
+Alex Frégeau, Luca Fiandri, The Sentinel's Playground Team, Thomas Williams and Wayne Booker

 Thank you so much for supporting this project!
 If you would like to show up here, join us as **Supporter+** on Patreon: